What It Really Means to Be an Influencer: Challenges, Money and Taxes

 The Challenges Of Being An Influencer

 There are a few challenges that come with being an influencer.
-For one, you have to be really good at what you do in order to build up a large enough following to actually be considered an influencer.
+For one, you have to be really good at what you do to build up a large enough following to actually be considered an influencer.
 This takes a lot of time, effort, and dedication.

 Another challenge is dealing with the money aspect of things.
 When you’re an influencer, you’re essentially running your own business.
 This means that you have to be responsible for your own taxes, bookkeeping, and other financial matters.
 It can be a lot to handle on top of everything else, but it’s important to stay on top of it all so that you don’t get into any trouble down the road.